eminiarts/nova-tabs/README.md

 ![image](https://user-images.githubusercontent.com/3426944/51790797-055a6080-219a-11e9-8da4-33a621093265.png)

-Tabs are always shown on edit view as of Nova 4.
+Tabs are always shown on edit view as of Nova 4 for now.

 ## Tab object